digdir/designsystemet/.changeset/few-brooms-confess.md

 "@digdir/designsystemet-react": patch
 ---

-Table: New prop `hover` to get hover state on each row, default `false`
+Table: New `hover` prop for toggling hover state on row.
+Default `false`.